 Notification of Yeltsin's Letter "Continuing" USSR United Nations memberships??? - Knowledge is Power

 When it is pointed out that Russia is not a member of the UN at all, a common response is that the UN membership “did not object”, “tacitly consented”, and that the clear explicit provisions of the UN Charter have been somehow changed by that.
-Although that is as ridiculous as the claim the Russia is a member, I investigate here whether the UN membership was even aware of what happened, let alone aware that Russia had no legal right to claim the USSR’s membership, let alone that that membership had expired.
+Although that is as ridiculous as the claim the Russia is a member, I investigate here whether the UN membership was even aware of what happened, let alone aware that Russia had no legal right to claim the USSR’s memberships, let alone that those memberships had expired.
 They certainly were given no opportunity to “object”.

-Recap: On 24 December 1991 the Permanent Representative of the USSR to the United Nations, Yuli Vorontsov (former First Deputy Foreign Minister of the USSR), wrote a letter to the Secretary-General of the United Nations transmitting a letter from Russian President Boris Yeltsin.
-Yeltsin’s letter claimed that the USSR’s UN memberships, including the USSR’s (named) permanent membership of the Security Council and the associated veto power, were being “continued” by the completely separate state, the soon-to-be named Russian Federation; which was not even a member of the USSR at the time and had left the USSR, and declared the that USSR “ceased to exist” 2 weeks previously.
+On 24 December 1991 the Permanent Representative of the USSR to the United Nations, Yuli Vorontsov (former First Deputy Foreign Minister of the USSR), authored and delivered a letter to the Secretary-General of the United Nations transmitting a letter from Russian President Boris Yeltsin.
+Yeltsin’s letter claimed that the USSR’s UN memberships, including the USSR’s (named) permanent membership of the Security Council and the associated veto power, were being “continued” (sic) by a completely separate state, the soon-to-be named Russian Federation; which was not even a member of the USSR at the time having left the USSR, and declared the that USSR “ceased to exist” 2 weeks previously.
 Somehow, without any recorded discussion, Vorontsov was accredited as the Representative of Russia the same day, and Russia started illegally participating in UN proceedings, when it was not a member.

 What was done with the Yeltsin letter?